SFDO-Tooling/CumulusCI/docs/dev.rst

 The EDA repository is configured for a namespace, but the dependency  specifies ``unmanaged: True``, so EDA  deploys as unmanaged metadata.

+CumulusCI only supports unmanaged repositories in Metadata API source format at present.

 Reference a Specific Tag